edf-hpc/clara/docs/source/clara-images.md

 # DESCRIPTION

 *clara images* makes easy to create and update the images to boot the nodes of a cluster.
+Support debian and redhat like distribution like CentOS, Rocky and AlmaLinux.
+Even Centos Stream, Fedora, Oracle Linux and openSUSE must work, but haven't been tested!

 # OPTIONS